Indigenous peoples of Peru: Demographics

 According to the National Institute of Statistics and Informatics, out of a 31,237,385 population, the Indigenous people in Peru represent about 25.7%.
 Of those, 95.8% are Andean and 3.3% from the Amazon.
 Other sources indicate that the Indigenous people comprise 31% of the total population.

 In the Amazonian region, there more than 65 ethnic groups classified into 16 language families.
-After Brazil in South America and New Guinea in the Pacific Ocean, Peru is believed to have the highest number of uncontacted tribes in the world.
+After Brazil in South America and New Guinea in Oceania, Peru is believed to have the highest number of uncontacted tribes in the world.
+There are around 25 uncontacted indigenous groups in Peru.

+Indigenous population by department

 After the Spanish conquest

 After the arrival of Spanish soldiers in Peru, local people began dying in great number from Eurasian infectious diseases that were chronic among the foreigners.
 These spread by contact across the New World by Indigenous peoples along trading routes, often years ahead of direct contact with the invaders.
-As the natives have no natural immunity, they suffered high fatalities in epidemics of the new diseases.
+As the natives had no natural immunity, they suffered high fatalities in epidemics of the new diseases.

 Marriage

 Women typically got married around 16 years old while men typically married when they were 20 years old.
 Before the Spanish Inquisition, Incas often engaged in trial marriages.
 Trial marriages typically lasted a few years and at the end of the trial, both the man and the woman in the relationship could decide to either pursue the relationship or return home.
-According to Powers, “Andean peoples had clearly understood, long and before the ride of the Inca state, that women’s work and men’s work were complementary and interdependent, that the group’s economic subsistence could not be attained in the absence of one or the other.”
+According to Powers, "Andean peoples had clearly understood, long and before the ride of the Inca state, that women’s work and men’s work were complementary and interdependent, that the group’s economic subsistence could not be attained in the absence of one or the other."
 Once married, women often stayed home to watch over children and livestock, collect food, cook, weave, etc. On the other hand, men often took on more physically taxing responsibilities.